ozwaldorf/iron-grid/README.md

 # Iron Container

-'iron-container' is not strictly part of iron-grid but is important in laying out content.
+`iron-container` is not strictly part of iron-grid but is important in laying out content.
 It allows you to center your page content. `iron-container`'s default is set to ~90% of the window width.
 It helps you center and contain your page content.
 We use the container to contain our body content.

 ### Styling